dotnet/docs/docs/standard/native-interop/comwrappers-source-generation.md

 [LibraryImport("MyComObjectProvider.dll")]
 static void GivePointerToComInterface(nint comObject);

-// Use the system to create a Runtime Callable Wrapper to use in managed code ComWrappers cw = new StrategyBasedComWrappers();
+// Use the ComWrappers API to create a Runtime Callable Wrapper to use in managed code ComWrappers cw = new StrategyBasedComWrappers();
 nint ptr = GetPointerToComInterface();
 IFoo foo = (IFoo)cw.GetOrCreateObjectForComInterface(ptr);